Information Technology in California

 Become an Information Technologist in California

-Careers for Information Technology Graduates
+Potential Careers for IT Graduates

-• Data Entry keyers:
+• Data Entry Keyers:

 This is an entry-level position that is vital to the success of any firm.
 Data entry keyers must have excellent facility with the 10-key pad as well as a standard QWERTY keyboard.
 Most often, these workers spend their shifts entering large volumes of numerical and other data into a database.
 Employers are sure to test applicants for their speed and accuracy.